Azure/azure-quickstart-templates/101-sql-vm-ag-setup/README.md

-# Create WS Failover Cluster and join existing SQL Server Virtual Machines for an Always On availability group
+# Create WS Failover Cluster and join existing SQL Server Virtual Machines for setting up an Always On availability group

 Before deploying the template you must have the following